 Mesothelioma and Brick and Stone Masons Explained

 Asbestos cement was a common ingredient in masons’ mortar.
-The asbestos that was used to make cement more pliable and less likely to crack has since been linked to mesothelioma, a cancer that develops after asbestos fibers are inhaled or absorbed into the body.
+The asbestos made cement more pliable and less likely to crack while providing insulation and fireproofing properties.

-History of Brick and Stone Masons
+History of Brick and Stone Masons Working With Asbestos

 Brick and stone masons perform two separate jobs:

 - Brick masons, or bricklayers, work with manufactured bricks.

 - Stone masons work with other types of natural and manufactured stone.

-Asbestos helped prevent cracks and made it easier to create high-quality masonry, and was therefore in the powder mixes used by masons.
+Asbestos helped prevent cracks and made it easier to create high-quality masonry and was therefore in the powder mixes used by masons.

-Opening the bags and mixing the mortar would then propel asbestos fibers into the air, where they could be accidentally inhaled.
+Opening the bags and mixing the mortar would propel asbestos fibers into the air, where they could be accidentally inhaled.

 Highest Risk Jobs for Brick and Stone Masons